esp-rs/book/src/tooling/espflash.md

 espflash flash build/blinky --monitor
 ```

-For more information please see to the [espflash README].
+For more information, please see the [espflash README].

 `espflash` can be used as a Cargo runner by adding the following to your project's `.cargo/config.toml` file: